mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### SHRIEKERBOX

 A replacement to the Traveller’s own vocal chords, the shriekerbox is an electronic magnifier and modulator.
 The basic shriekerbox can project the Traveller’s own voice, to the volume of an electronic megaphone.
 Also, the Traveller can create discordant static to unsettle those around them.
-Not usable while the Traveller is speaking, this static feature inflicts DM-1 on all skill checks made by anyone within 15 metres who lacks ear protection.
+Not usable while the Traveller is speaking, this static feature inflicts DM-1 on all skill checks made by anyone within 15 meters who lacks ear protection.
 At TL12, an improved TL12 shriekerbox is also capable of mimicking any voice.

 Shriekerbox TL Effect Cost
 Basic 10 Amplify voice and